 - View the payment history for each debt, starting with the first payment you record.
 You can delete payments you’ve recorded too, making it easy to play around with.

 - Turn the snowball off if you would like to compare how long it would take you to pay off all of the debts if you were NOT using the snowball.

 - Email your information to up to four different email addresses.
 (Your list of debts, starting debt amount, current balance, minimum payment amount, due date, and progress made.)

 It’s easy to record payments and make changes too:

 - The Debts screen allows you to record the payments you have made.
 Just tap the +Minimum or Custom buttons for individual debts, or tap ++ to record all minimum payments at once.

 - Recording all payments at once or recording a minimum payment on the first debt in your snowball will also automatically record the additional amount you entered on the Configure Snowball screen.

 - If you want to temporarily change the payment amount you are recording, use the Custom button.
 Otherwise, you can change the minimum payment amount on a debt by tapping the debt to edit it.

-- The Configure Snowball screen allows you to set the additional amount that you have available to put toward the first debt in your snowball.
-This amount can be changed at any time.
+- Use the Configure Snowball screen to set the additional amount you will put toward the first debt in your list.
+Change the amount any time you like.

 - A debt’s current balance is automatically estimated based on information input by you.
 (However, please note that this is ONLY an estimate.
 To keep exact records, consult your statements and enter the actual current balance manually on the Edit Debts screen.)